leidig54/olive/README.md

 # Olive Bootcamp Website

-This is the landing page for the Olive Bootcamp, a 6-week program helping Palestinian entrepreneurs go from idea to MVP.
+This is the landing page for the Olive Bootcamp, a 6-week program that helps Palestinian entrepreneurs build and launch their startups.

 ## Setup and Deployment